 National Surface Transportation Safety Center for Excellence

-The National Surface Transportation Safety Center for Excellence (NSTSCE) at the Virginia Tech Transportation Institute (VTTI) was established by the Federal Public Transportation Act of 2005 to develop and disseminate advanced transportation safety techniques and innovations in both rural and urban communities.
+The National Surface Transportation Safety Center for Excellence (NSTSCE) at VTTI was established by the Federal Public Transportation Act of 2005 to develop and disseminate advanced transportation safety techniques and innovations in both rural and urban communities.

 NSTSCE research focuses on four major objectives:

-- To develop and test transportation devices and techniques that enhance driver performance
+- Develop and test transportation devices and techniques that enhance driver performance

-- To evaluate the roadway environment and infrastructure-based safety systems
+- Evaluate the roadway environment and infrastructure-based safety systems

-NSTSCE is supported financially and guided by a group of stakeholders that includes General Motors, the Federal Motor Carrier Safety Administration (FMCSA), Travelers Insurance Company, the Virginia Department of Transportation (VDOT) and Virginia Center for Transportation Research (VCTR), and VTTI.
+NSTSCE is supported financially and guided by a group of stakeholders that includes General Motors, the Federal Motor Carrier Safety Administration, Travelers Insurance Company, the Virginia Department of Transportation and Virginia Center for Transportation Research, National Safety Council, and VTTI.
 Each stakeholder annually contributes $200,000 to the center and guides the research portfolio to address key surface transportation issues.
 This group shares a vision of improving safety for all road users locally and nationally.
 If you are interested in learning more about NSTSCE or becoming a stakeholder, contact Jon Hankey at email@example.com.

 NIOSH Oil and Gas, Light Vehicle Transport Operations

-In collaboration with the National Institute for Occupational Safety and Health (NIOSH), VTTI has embarked on an independent evaluation of a risk management system, Cartasite’s ROVR+, in an oil and gas industry fleet.
-VTTI collected naturalistic data over a three-month period, as well as anonymous data on fleet-wide driver behaviors and driver evaluations of the ROVR+ technology.
-Analysis is underway to determine the benefits of implementing the ROVR+ technology.
-Driver performance will be compared between a one-month baseline period and a two-month intervention period.
-The results will illuminate the transport and service activities of light vehicle operations and help to promote transportation safety in the oil and gas industry.
+In collaboration with the National Institute for Occupational Safety and Health (NIOSH), VTTI evaluated a risk management system, Cartasite’s ROVR+, in an oil and gas industry fleet.
+VTTI collected naturalistic data over a three-month period along with anonymous data on fleet-wide driver behaviors and driver evaluations of the ROVR+ technology.
+Driver performance was then compared between a one-month baseline period and a two-month intervention period.
+The results provided valuable information about the transport and service activities of light vehicle operations in the oil and gas industry.

 Tips for Sharing the Road with Commercial Motor Vehicles

-Car drivers are the primary cause of over three-quarters of the crashes and near-crashes that involve heavy vehicles.
-This statistic alone points to a clear need for better public access to information about how to share the road safely with heavy vehicles.
-The Tips for Sharing the Road with Commercial Motor Vehicles website covers five key guidelines for sharing the road using video clips of real-world driving events captured during one of VTTI’s naturalistic driving studies.
+Car drivers are the primary cause of over three-quarters of the crashes and near-crashes involving heavy vehicles, clearly indicating the need for better public education about how to share the road safely with heavy vehicles.
+The Tips for Sharing the Road with Commercial Motor Vehicles website provides five key guidelines for sharing the road using video clips of real-world driving events captured during VTTI’s naturalistic driving studies.
 The website combines naturalistic driving video clips, simulator screenshots, scenario descriptions, short tips, facts, and photographs of actual crashes between cars and heavy vehicles to convey the importance of proper road sharing.
 Although the website is aimed at new drivers, all drivers can benefit from reviewing this information to ensure they share the road safely in their everyday driving.

 Evaluating the Sleeper-Berth Provision: Investigating Usage Characteristics and Safety-critical Event Involvement

 Federal hours-of-service (HOS) regulations require commercial motor vehicle (CMV) drivers to take sufficient time off duty before beginning a new driving shift.
-In the 2005 HOS regulations, the shift-restart methods included a 10+ hour restart (10 hours or more off duty), a 34+ hour restart (34 hours or more off duty), and a sleeper-berth provision (SBP).
-The SBP allows drivers to use their sleeper berth to split the required break or off-duty time into smaller periods.
-This NSTSCE study used naturalistic driving data to evaluate the use of the break types approved under the 2005 HOS regulations.
-The study looked at drivers’ preferences for type of break, demographics, and health characteristics.
-Break types were compared for changes in the probability of a safety-critical event such as a crash or near-crash occurring.
-An analysis using negative binomial regression found that the SBP was not associated with a higher risk than the longer 10+ hour or 34+ hour restart breaks in the shifts after a break.
-An analysis using odds ratios found that the SBP was associated with a lower risk than 10+ hour or 34+ hour restart breaks in the shifts after a break.
-CMV drivers’ workdays vary widely due to work requirements or unexpected events on the road.
-Multiple break options provide drivers flexibility in choosing safe ways to rest.
+The sleeper-berth provision (SBP) allows drivers to use their sleeper berth to split the required break or off-duty time into smaller time periods.
+This study used naturalistic driving data to evaluate the use of break types approved under the HOS regulations.
+VTTI examined drivers’ preferences for type of break, demographics, and health characteristics.
+Break types were then analyzed with respect to the probability of being involved in safety-critical events such as crashes and near-crashes.
+The results indicated that using the SBP was not associated with a higher risk than the longer restart breaks.
+The findings suggest that multiple break options provide CMV drivers flexibility in choosing safe ways to rest.

 Older Driver Naturalistic Driving Study

 The Older Driver Naturalistic Driving Study was the first long-term, full-scale naturalistic observation of senior drivers.
-Twenty older drivers, aged 71 to 84, living in the New River Valley area of Virginia participated in the study for one year each.
-VTTI instrumented the volunteers’ personal vehicles with an unobtrusive suite of cameras and sensors that automatically and continuously recorded time-synchronized data whenever the vehicle was driven.
-The data set collected during his study has led to publications shedding light on senior driver behaviors at intersections, informing objective fitness-to-drive assessments, and contributing to transportation safety questions for all ages.
-Several of these also served as models for the analyses that were subsequently applied to the much larger older driver cohort in the Second Strategic Highway Research Program (SHRP 2) Naturalistic Driving Study.
+Twenty older drivers aged 71 to 84 participated in the study for one year each.
+VTTI instrumented the participants’ personal vehicles with unobtrusive suites of cameras and sensors to continuously record time-synchronized data whenever the vehicles were driven.
+The data collected during his study have led to publications that shed light on senior driver behaviors at intersections, objective fitness-to-drive assessments, and other transportation safety questions.

 Driver Coach Study

-The Driver Coach Study is the third in a series of teenage naturalistic driving studies conducted by VTTI’s Teen Risk and Injury Prevention Group.
+The Driver Coach Study was the third in a series of teenage naturalistic driving studies conducted by VTTI’s Teen Risk and Injury Prevention Group.
 This study evaluated the effect of feedback on the performance of novice teenage drivers.
 Any time a teenage participant drove above 75 mph, swerved, changed lanes without signaling, or engaged in hard braking or hard cornering, an auditory alert (tone + speech) provided feedback.
 Within a few days of the auditory alert, an email with details of the event was sent to both the parent and teenage driver.
 The results indicated that the crash/near-crash rate was lower for teenage drivers who received the alerts compared to those who did not.
 The rate of coachable events also decreased over the course of the study, while the rates of both crashes/near-crashes and coachable events increased when feedback was terminated (after month 7).
 The results also indicated that parental oversight is critical to the effectiveness of any feedback system.